 The easiest way to customize your fields is the Fields to capture screen that is part of the Settings section of the web app.
 You can enter it using the gear icon near the top left corner.
-In this screen, you can simply enable or disable fields.
+In this screen, you can enable or disable fields.
 Follow this visual guide.

 You may take a much finer-grained control of your fields by editing the schema at a lower level.

-Another feature (relevant when writing your own extension) is the ability to pre-fill the value during document upload, not just based on the AI.
+Another feature (relevant when writing your extension) is the ability to pre-fill the value during document upload, not just based on the AI.
 Perhaps you already know during upload what PO an invoice ought to be associated with, or who it came from.